Skip to main content

 };

-💡 Note: ES Module files must use the .mjs extension so that Node.js can correctly identify and process ES Module syntax.
+💡 Note: ES Module files must use the .mjs extension so Node.js can correctly recognize and process ES Module syntax.

 Error Handling and Logging